March 2021 - Capital City College

 Due to the lockdown, some students were unable to get into the studio to produce their projects and have shown great resilience in producing outstanding work from home.
 Here we celebrate just a few of the images our learners have developed since last term!

-Below are some of the ‘working from home’ photos taken by our first year A Level photography students.
-If you want to learn more about the range of skills our learners aquire on the course, find us on Instagram at @candicollegephotography
+Below are some of the ‘working from home’ photos taken by our first-year A Level photography students.
+If you want to learn more about the range of skills our learners acquire on the course, find us on Instagram at @candicollegephotography

-If you want to learn more about the range of skills our learners aquire on the course, find us on Instagram at @candicollegephotography.
+If you want to learn more about the range of skills our learners acquire on the course, find us on Instagram at @candicollegephotography.

 Queen's Award for Enterprise